devfrx/modex/docs/guide/sandbox.md

 ### Simulation

+### Simulation

-The force simulation has parameters you can adjust:
+The force simulation creates an organic layout:
 - Nodes naturally repel each other
 - Connected nodes attract
 - The system finds equilibrium